 19. On the left in front of the church is The Chantry Chapel – another listed building

-Well that’s our short town walk around Higham Ferrers done.
+Well that’s our short town walk around Higham Ferrers.
 We used to live quite close to here, but it’s not until you spend time researching & walking that you realise the history of places like this

-Go visit…there’s more to it than meets the eye!!
+There’s so much more to it than meets the eye